VishwajeetJK/Blood-Donation-Simulator/README.md

 # About blood-db
 Blood-db is a responsive android application that maintains a record of blood donors and their blood groups along with requests made by people to the blood donors for emergency blood requirements.
+The application contains an information portal that allows users to either learn about blood donation from a chatbot or play a quick 3D video based game that simulates a situation denoting the importance of blood donation in an emergency.

 ## Features
 Makes it easy for the recipients to look for blood donors in emergency situations,helps in making contact easily.